Green Hydrogen Market Size and Share

 Asia Pacific led the green hydrogen market with a 48% share in 2025, benefiting from cost-competitive solar manufacturing, large domestic energy demand, and active policy frameworks.
 China, with its dominant electrolyzer fabrication capacity, exports alkaline systems at lower prices compared to their European counterparts, a price gap that significantly influences global project economics.
 India’s National Green Hydrogen Mission targets 5 million tonnes of annual output by 2030, supported by USD 88 billion in planned investments that include tax incentives and grid-fee exemptions.
 Japan and South Korea prioritize import logistics, chartering carrier vessels and reserving port space for liquid-hydrogen or ammonia unloading, positioning the region for integrated supply chains across the green hydrogen market.

-Europe is the fastest-growing region, advancing at a 54.17% CAGR and backed by more than EUR 5 billion in direct public funding.
+Europe is the fastest-growing region in green hydrogen market, advancing at a 54.17% CAGR and backed by more than EUR 5 billion in direct public funding.
 Member states are streamlining permitting via one-stop-shop agencies and auctioning contracts for differences that bridge the cost gap between gray and green molecules.
 Spain aims for 11 GW of installed electrolyzers by 2030, leveraging relatively low solar-generation costs and proximity to maritime export routes.
 Germany’s GET H2 Nukleus pipeline supports industrial clusters in Lower Saxony, while the Netherlands accelerates offshore wind-to-hydrogen hubs in the North Sea.
 Regulatory clarity and coordinated infrastructure plans strengthen investor confidence, ensuring that Europe sustains its momentum in the green hydrogen market.

 Green Hydrogen Market